MrWhiteC/NLU_Project2025/README.md

 ### Normalized Discounted Cumulative Gain (NDCG) Metric

-The groud truth will be evluated base on ChatGPT classification with 10 samples on news or articles.
+The groud truth will be evaluated base on ChatGPT classification with 10 samples on news or articles.

 | Metric                     | CTI-BERT | QACGBERT |